batliwalaa/Artificial-Intelligence-A-Z-Build-an-AI-with-ChatGPT4/README.md

 According to the [official Gymnasium documentation](https://gymnasium.farama.org/environments/box2d/lunar_lander/), an episode is **consigdered solved** when the agent achieves an **average reward of 200 or more over 100 consecutive episodes**.

-This project is designed as a hands-on implementation for students of the course **“Artificial Intelligence A-Z: Build an AI with ChatGPT4”**, providing a complete, self-contained, and well-documented example of deep reinforcement learning in action.
+This project is a complete, self-contained implementation of deep reinforcement learning in action — training a Deep Q-Network from scratch to master the LunarLander-v3 environment using PyTorch, with full video recording and performance visualization.

 ---